davidmontoyago/memcached-file-cache/README.md

 # FileCache

-Splits a `ChunkedFile` in randomly sized chunks between 96bytes and 1024Kbytes to prevent contention on a single memcached slab. `pkg/chunker/rand.chunkSizer` could be extended with other approaches for chunking the file.
+Uses a `ChunkedFile` to split a file into randomly sized chunks between 96 bytes and 1024 Kbytes to prevent contention on a single memcached slab.

+`pkg/chunker/rand.chunkSizer` could be extended with other strategies other than random sizing for determining a chunk size.

+Uses an MD5 hash of the file's content as a file identifier and for later content verification.
+With a LOT of data this could cause collisions.
+A potential enhancement could be to use a hashing function more suited for uniqueness.

 ## Getting Started